Native Plants - Shrubs

 Callicarpa americana American Beautyberry spp 3' - 6' Deciduous Shrub.
 Native to the southeastern United States.
 American Beautyberry has a loose, open form and outward pointing branches.Tiny pink flowers appear in spring, and in fall the plant is covered in striking violet berries.
 The berries of 'Welch's Pink' are more pink than the species.
 American Beautyberry is a best pick for a wildlife garden as berries are readily eaten by birds.
 Cross pollination often provides for better fruit set in the fall, for best berry crop plant more than one.

-Anise 'Florida Sunshine'
+Anise 'Florida Sunshine' and SPP